ralfbiedert/cheats.rs/content/legal.md

     We will store your submission, including context (e.g., section headers or user agents for site debugging).
 No identifiable information is preserved.

     Should we find identifiable information was submitted by you by accident then we will attempt to remove it on a best-effort basis.
-However, no guarantees are giving such monitoring will take place, or is successful.
+However, no guarantees are given such monitoring will take place, or is successful.

     Storage happens in the European Union.